yangke/cluehunter/README.md

   -o OUTPUT_PATH, --output-directory OUTPUT_PATH
                         The output directory in which .dot and .png files will be dumped in this path.
+  -m C_PROJECT_DIR, --c-project-dir C_PROJECT_DIR
+                        The C project directory with the .i files maked by gcc '-save-temps' option.
+Usually the we add this flags during configure: ./configure CFLAGS='-g -save-temps'.
   -n NAME, --name NAME  The prefix name of the generated .dot and .png files.
   -d, --debug           Enable debug output.
   -v, --verbose         Increase verbosity.